dimm-city/dc-solo-rpg/README.md

 - **Configurable**: Allows for extensive customization of game rules, narrative content, and visual appearance.
 - **Selectable Dice Themes**: Designed for immersive, single-player RPG experiences.
 - **Svelte-based**: Utilizes the power of Svelte for efficient, high-performance web components.
-- **Web Component**: Easily integrated into any website, compatible with most sites.

 ## Easy Game Creation